Archive for Chronic Pain

 This concept may sound backwards or counter-intuitive, yet in practice – physically speaking – this is how you turn what is negatively “on” positively “off”.

-Your nervous system can be reprogrammed to aid you rather than keep the on going program working against you.
-Pretty neat.
+Similar to how a thermostat works to regulate the air temperature, your nervous system can be programmed to aid you rather than keep the on going program working against you.

-Force won’t help, so instead you use power the brain and body to reach a personal comfort zone which can be achieved with a little conscious practice.
+Since force won’t help, a more laser focused and mindful use of the power of the brain and body lets us reach a personal comfort zone which can be secured with a little conscious practice to hit the target of feeling better.

 By dialing into the haywire signal, you can fine-tune the pain activating signal or mechanism so it can reverse course.

-Through a series of trial and error easy, gentle movements, the ability to feel relaxation returns.
+Through a series of trial and error easy, gentle movements and a systematic approach, the ability to feel relaxation returns.

-The fact is you can tune down what is turned “on” because the switch has been activated to inhibit and the message to reset begins as you turn it up with a micro-movement or conscious thought to do so.
+The fact is you can tune down what is turned negatively “on” because the switch has been activated to inhibit and end the pain, stiffness and discomforts by starting small in order to get back to living more fully.

-Afterwards the nervous system acts to decrease the output or charge so those relaxing feelings return.
+Afterwards the nervous system acts to continue to decrease the output or charge so relaxing feelings return.
 It’s like giving yourself a hot tub treatment using your brain and body.

-In nature, this is why all healthy animals with a spine self-regulate in this manner.
-They use the brain to change the body to move well with daily reprogramming.
+In nature, this is how all healthy animals with a spine self-regulate to remain agile, comfortable and nimble.

-When the human animal gets back to restoring this lost art or natural process to calm the system, you get the:
+When the human animal gets back to tuning in and restoring this lost art or natural process to calm the system, you get the:

 and the knowledge you can replicate feelings of comfort.